2025 Penrith Panthers season

-The 2025 Penrith Panthers season is the 59th season in the club's history.
-Coached by Ivan Cleary and co-captained by Nathan Cleary and Isaah Yeo, the Panthers are competing in the National Rugby League's 2025 Telstra Premiership.
+The 2025 Penrith Panthers season was the 59th season in the club's history.
+Coached by Ivan Cleary and co-captained by Nathan Cleary and Isaah Yeo, the Panthers competed in the National Rugby League's 2025 Telstra Premiership.

-Penrith are playing at CommBank Stadium in Parramatta for their home fixtures this season, due to renovations at their usual home ground, Penrith Stadium.
+Penrith played at CommBank Stadium in Parramatta for their home fixtures, due to renovations at their usual home ground, Penrith Stadium.